 (2) Innovate – Create thought-provoking, diverse and timely content that will be read and shared by others.
 Try having an internal blogging competition to get your employees’ creative juices flowing (ours is currently on its way!) or invite guest bloggers that can append content variety as well as new perspectives.

 (3) Follow Through – Be consistent with your follow-ups.
 If visitors comment, reply to them.
 If questions are asked, take a few minutes to answer them.
 Demonstrate your engagement and take it another step further – ask employees to share their favorite blogs with their personal networks.
 This will help you expand your reach and exposure.

 (4) Engage – Don’t just write and deliver, ask and be an active receiver.
 Ask questions, allow readers to share their opinions, welcome comments and keep your content and reader feedback alive by tracking your presence’s pulse and starting your own paper, like Castle Connect, to repurpose your cloud of ideas!

 (5) Optimize – This is often overlooked (but crucial from an optimization standpoint!).
 Visit Google’s AdWords to research which keywords you should be using, publicize strong, keyword-rich titles that will draw your target audience, write fitting meta descriptions, and don’t forget to include a photo or video.
 Then, study your analytics and tweak your blogging strategy to achieve desired results.

 What has worked well for you?
 What are you doing to improve your blog’s exposure?
 I’d love to hear your thoughts.
-And in the spirit of innovation, if you are interested in being one of future guest bloggers, click on “Submit your blog” below and tell us more about your blog!
+If you are interested in being one of future guest bloggers, let us know in the comments below!